oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/intro/intro.md

 * An Oracle Free Tier, Paid or LiveLabs Cloud Account
 * Active Oracle Cloud Account with available credits to use for Data Science service.
+* Creating a League of Legends account and completing the in-game tutorial, as we'll need an account to get an API key and perform in-game tests.

 ## Task 1: Get Started

-1. If you don't have a League of Legends account, you'll need to register and download the videogame.
+1. If you don't have a League of Legends account, you'll need to [download the game and register](https://www.leagueoflegends.com/en-gb/).

 1. We'll need to obtain a Riot Games API key [from the official Riot Games Developer website.](https://developer.riotgames.com/) For that, you need to create a League of Legends account (if you don't have one already) and ask for a development API key.
 Note that if you're planning to develop a League of Legends project out of this repository, you can also apply for a production API key which has a longer expiration date, as well as more requests per minute.
     ![login to your league account](images/lab1-login.png)